 - Demand police custody etc.

-You should move an application before the concerned judicial magistrate that the police officer is carrying on an illegal investigation.
-Thereupon, the magistrate will ask the case diary and progress of investigation from the officer-in-charge of the concerned police station.
-If he is unable to produce the copy of FIR then you can approach the High Court for quashing of the investigation.
+You should move an application before the concerned judicial magistrate under 156(3) CrPC.
+The Magistrate has power to monitor the investigation [Sakiri Basu Vs State of U.P.]
+This is the first remedy against an illegal investigation.
+The magistrate, thereupon, call the case diary and progress report of investigation from the officer-in-charge of the concerned police station.
+If he is unable to produce the copy of FIR then Magistrate can direct to stop the investigation.
+You can also approach the High Court under section 482 CrPC for quashing of the investigation.

 If the police officer is investigating the case in absence of the FIR then the court can quash this illegal investigation.
 You may file a petition before the High Court under section 482 crpc for quashing of the investigation.
 This section empowers the court to stop the violation of the code of criminal procedure.
 Investigation without registration of FIR is violative of the provisions of crpc.
 Thus the High Court may quash such an investigation.